“Be quiet, I’m reading.”

-Peter slipped his hand under the pillow and brandished a six-shooter.
-The mother-of-pearl handle cold, the weight comfortable in his palm, familiar.
+He slipped his hand under the pillow and brandished a six-shooter.
+The mother-of-pearl handle chilled his palm, the weight comfortable, familiar.
 He shoved the pistol in between the small of his back and his waistband.

 “Are you sure that will be sufficient, Peter?
 There are more than six of them.”

-“Fine.”
 Peter grabbed the broom leaning next to the nightstand.
 “There.
 I’m prepared.”

-The other half was dedicated to an arcane workshop, complete with candelabra, an altar, and a rusty old cauldron that had seen better days long before Granny Sole got her grubby hands on it.
+The other half she dedicated to an arcane workshop, complete with candelabra, altars, and a rusty old cauldron that had seen better days long before Granny Sole got her grubby hands on it.